Point processes of the Poisson-Skellam family: Generalized Skellam family

-Note that following the line of Proposition \ref{proposizioneCoppiaSkellamScompostoBernoulli} one can decompose a generalized Skellam process into $H$ independent generalized Skellam processes.
-It is sufficient to consider splits governed by multinomial random variables which select the subprocess recording the jump.
-Assuming that a jump of size $i$ is assigned to the $h$-th subprocess with probability $p_i^{(h)},\ \sum_{h=1}^H p_i^{(h)} = 1\ \forall\ i$, then $S$ will be decomposed into the independent processes $S_h\sim NHGSP \Bigl(p_h\lambda_i, i\in \mathcal{I} \Bigr)$ for $h=1,\dots, H$. \\

-We now consider a splitting rule in which each jump (of size $i\in\mathcal{I}$) is split into two subprocesses according to a fixed probabilistic rule, maintaining the sign of the jump.
+We consider a splitting rule in which each jump (of size $i\in\mathcal{I}$) is split among the two subprocesses $S_1$ and $S_2$ according to a fixed probabilistic rule, maintaining the sign of the jump.
 Formally we describe the problem as follows.

 For the sake of clarity we here assume that $\mathcal{I}\subset\mathbb{Z}\setminus\{0\}$.
-Let $N$ be the Poisson process counting the jumps of the generalized Skellam process (see Remark \ref{remarkPoissonContaSaltiTempiDiArrivo}).
+Let $N$ be the Poisson process counting the jumps of the generalized Skellam process $S$ (see Remark \ref{remarkPoissonContaSaltiTempiDiArrivo}).
 For $t\ge0$, each jump $X_k$, with $k = 1,\dots, N(t)$, is split into